usnistgov/ARIAC/docs/competition/challenges.rst

 Setup
 ----------------------------

-The faulty parts challenge is set with the field :yaml:`faulty_part` under the :yaml:`challenges` field in the trial configuration file.
+The faulty parts challenge is set with the field :yamlname:`faulty_part` under the :yamlname:`challenges` field in the trial configuration file.
 Only the first part placed in a quadrant is faulty.
 In the example below, any first part placed in  quadrants 1 and 2 in the kitting tray required by